fsantanna-no/ce0-old/doc/manual.md

 # 1. LEXICAL RULES

-## Comment
+## Comments

-A comment starts with `--` and runs until the end of the line:
+A comment starts with a double hyphen `--` and runs until the end of the line:

 ```
 -- this is a single line comment